 SmartAsset’s mortgage calculator can help you simulate the entire process above.
 All you need is the full price of the home, the size of your down payment, the type and length of the mortgage you’re getting and the interest rate you expect to receive.
 Don’t neglect other costs, though.
 These include property taxes, homeowners insurance and possibly homeowners association fees.
 All of these costs combined can add several hundred dollars a month to your payments.

-Buying an apartment might mean buying into a set of condominiums or a co-op.
-This is different from buying a typical single-family detached home.
+An alternative to buying an apartment might be buying into a set of condominiums or a co-op, which physically is set up similarly but can be quite different to manage.
 When you purchase a condominium, you are buying a unit in a building.
 That means you will share the costs of running the building with other condo owners.
 Purchasing a co-op means buying part ownership of the corporation that owns the building.
 Rather than a specific unit, you’ll own shares in the corporation.

 Mortgage lenders have different requirements for condo and co-op loans.
 For instance, they may want to see that a condo association has enough money in the bank as financial reserves to cover any needed repairs or maintenance.
-Some lenders are reluctant to make co-op loans, because they can’t repossess the unit if you have trouble making payments.
+Some lenders are reluctant to make co-op loans because they can’t repossess the unit if you have trouble making payments.
+So if you’re looking for a loan then you may find an apartment or an affordable single-family dwelling to be a better option.

 Getting More Help